Jonathan Mayezo: Martial arts career

 Mayezo faced Chris Wunn at Glory 83 on February 11, 2023, as a short notice replacement for Mohammed Jaraya.
 He lost the fight by unanimous decision.

 Mayezo faced Marcio Jesus at Senshi 15 on February 28, 2023.
 He won the fight by unanimous decision.

+Mayezo faced James Condé in Glory 88 and lost by decision.

+After wins over Emerson Bento and Jordi Requejo Mayezo faced Josh Hill for the WBC Muay Thai international title in 2024 and lost by decision.

+In January 2025, Mayezo fought Beckham Bigwinchampiongym in the Rajadamnern World Series and won by decision.